Connection in Family Systems

 • closeness with others

-When early connection feels stable and emotionally safe, people often develop greater capacity for connection later in life.
-When connection is disrupted, relationships may become more complicated emotionally and physically.
+When connection feels secure, people often develop greater confidence in relationships.
+When it is disrupted, connection may become more complicated later in life.

 • emotional absence